altangent/lnd-async/README.md

 # lnd-async

 This library simplifies connecting to the Bitcoin Lightning Network Daemon via gRPC.
 It also wraps all callback functions in promises to make api calls easier to work with.

-Currently supports lnd version 0.3.0-alpha.
+This project currently supports LND version 0.3.0-alpha as of commit e5f9b28e395507d860fb2d08c2f01f5889c14e39 on Feb 24, 2018.
+Because breaking changes are introduced via LND, this project will perform semver increments as bug fixes until LND is stabiliized.

 The default behavior assumes LND is running on `localhost` port `10009`.
 It also assumes that macaroons are enabled and the `tls.cert` and `admin.macaroon` are found in the OS specific default data paths.

 To establish a connection to gRPC `localhost:10009` with macaroons:

 ```javascript
 const lnd = require('lnd-async');